 YOUR IUD OPTIONS

 IUDs (intrauterine devices) have become all the rage thanks in large part to our Prez.
 In fact, a new athenahealth study, developed in collaboration with Vox.com, shows a nearly 19% increase after the presidential election of 2016 in the number of doctor's visits related to IUDs.
-While their popularity may be skyrocketing, IUDs have actually been around since the 1960s (Learn more about the history of IUDs here!)
+While their popularity may be skyrocketing, IUDs have actually been around since the 1960s.
 And today, if you are fortunate enough to have access, you actually have different types of IUDs to choose from.
 Here is our breakdown.